 Another notable thing is that New Shoreham is an extremely popular destination for tourists and seasonal residents.
 So much of the population is seasonal such that the town’s population swells significantly during the vacation season, and drops again when the season ends.
 Because of this, much of the local economy is centered around tourism; some businesses may be operated only during the high season.
 During the low season, year-round residents will notice that the city is a substantially quieter place to live.

-New Shoreham is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.
+One of the nice things about New Shoreham is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.

-New Shoreham is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small town, New Shoreham does not have a public transit system used by locals to get to and from work.

 The people who call New Shoreham home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of New Shoreham residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in New Shoreham include English, Irish, Italian, German, and French.